wood1466/analysis-whitewater-basin-mn-sedimentation-surveys-jjwood/README.md

 Lastly, you'll need to set the program's spatial operational limits and the coordinate reference system (CRS) of the output GeoPackage.

 *TRANSECT_NUM_START* and *TRANSECT_NUM_END*, together, determine which transect datasets are digitized.
 Their input is a *transect number*, an integer ID that provides a convenient framework for looping the digitizer through each transect.
 Starting at *1* and an ending at *107* will digitize every transect elevation dataset.
+(This version does not all the digitization of a single transect.)

 Declare the *CRS* with its unique EPSG (European Petroleum Survey Group) code. *'EPSG:26915'* sets the *CRS* to NAD83 / UTM zone 15N for Minnesota.